Shopify/quilt/packages/react-testing/README.md

 ##### `cleanup(root: CustomRoot, options: MountOptions): void`

-This function allows you to perform additional cleanup when a wrapper is destroyed It gets called with a special [`Root`](#root) instance that has one additional property: `context`, the object with the context you created in `context()` (or an empty object).
+This function allows you to perform additional cleanup when a wrapper is destroyed.
+It gets called with a special [`Root`](#root) instance that has one additional property: `context`, the object with the context you created in `context()` (or an empty object).
 You can use this hook to clean up any dangling promises or other operations when your test suite is being discarded.

 ##### Complete example